 So, what can we learn from the above?

-- Review search terms e.g. consider ‘gift’ and ‘present’ search terms to maximise Christmas sales.
+- Review your keyword and targeting strategy to including extra search terms like ‘gift’ and ‘present’ to maximise Christmas sales.

-- Utilise audiences to capture those who have spent time researching your brand to ensure they make THAT purchase.
+- Utilise audiences to capture those who have spent time researching your brand to ensure they make that purchase on your website.